Amangitcode/deep-learning/README.md

  - Random Initialization
   	- If we initialize to zeros, then the hidden units become the same function which cause the derivatives to be the same as well which will cause the NN to learn only a single unique function.
 Therefore there is not point of multiple units or layers
     - Initialize to small random values, if weights are too large, sigmoid or tanh functions yield zero derivatives
+## Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
+### Topics Covered:
+- Train/Dev/Test Sets
+	- With large data these days usually a 99/0.5/0.5 split or lower.
+(Ex. m = 1 000 000, then m_dev = 10 000 which is sufficient)
+- Basic Recipe for Machine Learning
+	- These days the bias/variance tradeoff does not need to be considered that much if you: 1) Reduce J as much as possible, will introduce overfitting.
+2) Reduce overfitting by introducing regularization.
+If J still has high bias/variance you can tweak certain parameters and reduce one without affecting the other.
+(Ex more example will reduce variance and not affect bias)
+- Reguluarization
+	- You can vary regularization layer by layer as well to address overfitting in certain layers, ex the more units, the higher the weights, therfore have a higher regularization parameter for larger layers
+	- Dropout Regularization
+		- Randomly dropout units in network.
+This will reduce overfitting by 1) Creating a smaller network, 2) A unit can not rely on just one feature, therefore the weights will be spread out across all features
+		- Used predominately in computer vision since there are so many features, not used that much in other fields
+		- The problem is that J is no longer defined and therefore it is harder to debug your algorithm
+	- Data Augmentation
+		- Creating new data from existing data (Ex. distorting, cropping or transforming an image)
+		- Not as good as getting new unique data but still help reduce variance
+	- Early Stopping
+		- w starts as small random values and grows as you train, by stoping early you can keep w small
+		- A good time to stop early is when J_dev is minimized
+		- The problem with this approach is that if you want to further optimize your NN, you will have to focus on a variety of different things at the same time, ie reducing bias, then reducing variance, then reducing bias again.
+In contrast to orthgonolization where you focus on only one thing at at time and only once (Ex.
+1. Min J_train -> overfitting 2.
+Reduce overfitting)
+		- Not reccomended
+- Vanishing/Exploding Gradients
+	- The more layers you have, derivatives can become exponentially big or small.
+If w > 1 then explode, w < 1 then vanish
+	- Solution: set variance of random initialized weights to be a function of n, will keep w close to 1
+- Gradient Checking
+	- Use two sided numerical approximation of gradient, it is more accurate
+	- Difference between numerical approxmation should be less then 10^-7
+- Mini-batch gradient descent
+	- Speeds up computation, better than stochastic (mini-batch size of 1) since you can take advantage of vectorization if mini-batch size is greater than 1
+	- Problems is that it will never converge to a global minimum but always jumps around eventually only jumping around close to the global minimum.
+This is because we are taking steps for a subset of m
+		- With batch gradient descent J should decrease every iteration
+		- With mini-batch J will oscillate but will have an overall downward trend
+- Exponentially Weighted Averages
+	- Average is computed with an exponential weight
+	- Better than a simple average because you do not need to store all examples in memory to compute, just the previously computed exponential weighted average
+	- Bias correction gets rid of the bias during the initial stage of weights average if you are concerned about it
+- Gradient Descent with Momentum
+	- When we have oscilaation in a dimension we want to reduce it in that dimension and follow a straighter path to the global min.
+To do so we want to eliminate oscillating gradients in certain dimension and retain non-oscillating gradients in other dimensions.
+To do so we can take the exponentially weighted moving average of the gradients.
+Oscillating gradients will create average close to 0 since it is going positve and negative while non-osccilating gradients will retain a high value since they do not change signs.
+	- This elimanted osccilating gradients and thus speeds up learning
+	- Intuitively you can think of using exponentially weights moving averages as applying an acceleration to the velocity of descent.
+Thus if osscilating, velocity will not increase since acceleration is negative and positive, while non oscillating will increase in velocity since acceleration never change in sign
+- RMSProp (root mean square)
+	- Divide gradients by exponentially weighted moving average, thereby making large oscillating gradients smaller and non ossilating gradients the same
+- Adam Optimization (adapative moment estimation)
+	- Basically RMSProp and Momentum combined
+	- Most popular optimization algo
+	- Divid momentum gradients by exponentially weight moving average
+- Learning Rate Decay
+	- For mini-batch gradient descent there is always osccialtion even when near the global minium, therfore reduce learning rate when close to global miniumum/after iterations so there is less osccilation when you are near the global min
+- Local Optima
+	- Is not problem in high dimensional spaces because you have saddle points rather than optima.
+J is usually has such large dimension that it is very unlikely to get stuck
+	- The real problem is plateau, areas of small gradients since learning will progress very slowly when you are in these regions.
+Optimization algos help you get past these plateaus.
 ### Technical Skills Acquired:
 - Python 3.0
   - numpy